Towards Personalization of User Preferences in Partially Observable Smart Home Environments: Experiments and Results

 \section{Experiments and Results}

-In this section, we present our results using both the proposed POSHS and the baseline LSTM.
+In this section, we present our results using the proposed POSHS and the baseline models (1) LSTM and (2) Transformer Attention layer.
 In the first experiment, we evaluate the POSHS performance by its accuracy in approximating the occupant's distribution accurately in the environment.
 In the second experiment, we evaluate the impact of the SHS on the occupant by measuring the time-steps required by the occupant to set TH with and without the SHS.
 Here, we refer time-steps as the number of steps the human model takes to set TH to an optimal comfort level.
 We further compare those results to the LSTM baseline.